 Includes primary documents and scholarly commentary.
 In addition to an extensive selection of key treatises, it offers a wealth of rare materials, including songs, letters, photographs, cartoons, government documents, and ephemera.

-HeritageQuest Online is the marriage of ProQuest's Genealogy & Local History Online, a collection of over 25,000 family and local histories, and content from HeritageQuest, the largest genealogical data, products, supplies and equipment provider to consumers and institutions in the United States.
+Combination of ProQuest's Genealogy & Local History Online, with over 25,000 family and local histories, and content from HeritageQuest, the largest genealogical data, products, supplies and equipment provider to consumers and institutions in the United States.
 Funded by BadgerLink.

 Access limited to 1 user at a time